Ten predictions for 2019 NFL season: Le'Veon to the Texans?

 6. The Cleveland Browns will win the AFC North

 I think this is going to be a popular one come summertime, so let's get out ahead of it.
 Cleveland went 5-2 over its final seven games in 2018 with Baker Mayfield at quarterback and Freddie Kitchens running the offense.
 Kitchens is now the head coach, Mayfield is, of course, still the quarterback, the defense is still stocked with young stars and the offense has enough around Mayfield to make the Browns a legit contender.
-The Browns have the third-most projected cap space and eight draft picks within the first five rounds of April's draft with which to bolster their roster.
+The Browns have the third-most projected cap space and eight picks within the first five rounds of April's draft with which to bolster their roster.

 As you likely figured out by reading Items 2 and 3 above, things are falling apart a bit in Pittsburgh.
 And I predict some more growing pains for Lamar Jackson in Baltimore (though I still like him long term).
-Cleveland's third-place schedule will help, too.
+Cleveland's third-place schedule will help too.
 For instance, the Browns get to play the Broncos while the Ravens have to play the Chiefs and the Steelers have to play the Chargers.

 7. The other new playoff teams will be the Vikings, Titans and 49ers